 Part of our visibility as an organisation and our vision, is ensuring that we are seen and heard.
 We recognise that working with the media and outreach, where possible, is the way to do this.
 Please see our recent successes here, and contact us for more information.
 Time permitting, we will aim to respond to media enquiries within 24 hours.
 Please note that we are a volunteer-led organisation and so we may not be able to respond or meet people from the media instantly as our committee and volunteers are based around the United Kingdom.

 Hidayah worked alongside the Naz and Matt Foundation and the Documentary Maker Sonia Singh to create 'Muslim Pride.'
-This documentary focuses on the lives of LGBT+ Muslims within the United Kingdom.
-Filmed at Hidayah's first birthday party in December 2017, it highlights the lived reality of many LGBT+ Muslims, their daily struggles, the issues they face and the ways in which they reconcile Islam and their sexuality.
+This documentary focuses on the lives of LGBTQI+ Muslims within the United Kingdom.
+Filmed at Hidayah's first birthday party in December 2017, it highlights the lived reality of many LGBTQI+ Muslims, their daily struggles, the issues they face and the ways in which they reconcile Islam and their sexuality.

 To amplify the voices of minority Muslims, Hidayah and BMSDemocracy wanted to build understanding through dialogue and open discussion.
 Four roundtable discussions based on the intersecting topics of identity, sexuality, gender, and faith were created and were widely attended by people from all walks of life, Muslim and non Muslim.

 Through our roundtables the MET police asked us to host our 5th roundtable during hate crime awareness week to police officers and practitioners.